conniedc1206/my-book-space-app/README.md

 My Book Space is a React/Sinatra app that helps users log and track the books that they’ve been reading.

+Our backend is a [Sinatra API backend](https://github.com/conniedc1206/phase-3-project-sinatra-backend) that uses Active Record to access and persist data in a database.

 ## Users will be able to:
 * signup for a new account or login to an existing account
 * see their dashboard once they are logged containing all their previous logs